 Steering column (one point): The marked reference is the geometric center of the steering wheel, typically on the airbag door.
 After the crash, this point is measured by folding the airbag doors back into their undeployed position.
 In most cases, this measurement is probably less than the maximum intrusion into the compartment.
-However, if the steering column completely separates from the instrument panel (due to shear module separation, for example) during the crash, the steering column postcrash measurement is taken by placing and holding the wheel and column in its approximate maximum dynamic position as recorded on the high-speed video.
-The video footage may not always show clearly where the column was during the crash, and in such cases other clues would be needed to reposition the column for measurement.
+However, if the steering column has loosened (from release of adjustment lever), or completely separates from the instrument panel (due to shear module separation, for example) during the crash, the steering column postcrash measurement is taken by placing and holding the wheel and column in its approximate maximum dynamic position, upward and forward.
+High-speed video may be used to determine approximate steering column position; however, the video footage may not always show clearly where the column was during the crash, and in such cases other clues would be needed to reposition the column for measurement.
 In rare instances, it may not be possible to obtain any meaningful postcrash measurement.